 But rather than being overwhelmed, think about the one thing you can do to get started, say recording yourself.
 Spend just 15 minutes a day recording yourself and analyzing the results afterward.

-They and many other language learners from around the globe draw from multiple resources to mold and produce a great accent.
+Many language learners from around the globe draw from multiple resources to mold and produce a great accent.

 What if there were a resource out there that helped address all of these needs in one place?